FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Append a value into an array arr_push[] "array" "value"

+	:: Prepend a value into an array arr_unshift[] "array" "value"

+	:: Remove the last value from an array arr_pop[] "array"

-	:: Remove a value from an array arr_pop[] "array"
+	:: Remove the first value from an array arr_pop[] "array"

+	:: Clear an array
+	arr_clear[] "array"

 	:: Example: